-Recordal of pledge / seizure
+Recordal of pledge or seizure

 A registered trademark may be the object of a pledge or seizure.
-Pledge and seizure are to be recorded in the Register for Caribbean Dutch Trademarks ("CariblEregister") in order to be effective against third parties.
+Pledge and seizure are to be recorded in the Trademark Register in order to be effective against third parties.
 If a pledge or seizure is recorded, the registration of the trademark can be cancelled voluntarily only upon the request made by the owner of the registration and the pledgee or creditor jointly.

-The requirements for recordal of pledge are:
+The requirements for recordal of pledge are as follows:

-- a certified copy of an executed pledge agreement or any document proving the pledge, such as an original declaration signed by both parties confirming the existence of said pledge.
-The pledge agreement does not need to be notarized or legalized; and - 2. an application signed by the owner of the registration or agent, containing: - a. the registration number; - b. the name and address of the owner of the registration; and - c. the name and address of the agent.
+1. a certified copy of an executed pledge agreement or any original document proving the pledge, such as an original declaration signed by both parties confirming the existence of said pledge; and 2. an original power of attorney signed by or on behalf of the pledgee.